l0k9j/webversity/content/p/framework/criteria.md

 We recommend that apps should ask only for the minimum amount of device permission to support their core functions.

+#### scores

+5: only asks for the absolute minimum set of permissions needed for its core functions.

+Lower scores for seemingly unnecessary permissions.

 ### Interoperable